 Jasey's Little Bakery

-I founded this business as a 9-year-old selling gluten-free, dairy-free and refined sugar-free but not taste-free baked goods to my neighbors.
+I ran this business from 2011 to 2019, founding it as a 9-year-old selling gluten-free, dairy-free and refined sugar-free but not taste-free baked goods to my neighbors.
 Since then I have created 50+ pages of signs and labels, a website, business cards and 21 products.
 I’ve built a 29 page interconnected spreadsheet tracking the price of every ingredient, and the profit from every sale.
 I’ve entered a youth business competition three years in a row, winning my age category and was also named the Ernst and Young Youth Entrepreneur of the Year.
 I am certified with the Colorado Cottage Food Act and have been a guest judge at a gluten-free baking competition for the employees of Boulder Brands (they own Udi’s, Earth Balance and Glutino).
 It’s been a wild ride and I have loved every bit of it.
 If you want to learn more, check out my website.
 The photos might be a little old but the baked goods are still just as fresh.

 Ernst and Young